deanstein/jdg-ui-svelte/README.md

 ```bash
 yarn preview
 ```
-Note that, if changes are made, cancel the preview server, and run `yarn build` and `yarn preview` again to ensure the latest version of the package is built.
+> NOTE: When testing, you may notice that styles flash when the page initially loads.
+This can be ignored as it shouldn't happen when the final website host is compiled.

-This will also help ensure host apps get the latest version locally when linked (more on that below).
+>NOTE: If changes are made after building, cancel the preview server, and run `yarn build` and `yarn preview` again to ensure the latest version of the package is built.
+This also helps ensure any linked websites use the latest local package.

 # Testing